codeforkjeff/cadrs/README.md

 ## Installation

 Start R Studio and open the `cadrs.Rproj` project.
 R will auto-install packrat.
-Run this interactively to auto-install all package dependencies.
+Run the following command interactively to auto-install all package dependencies.
+It will probably prompt you to install Rtools;
-It will probably prompt you to install Rtools; answer yes.
+answer yes.
 Get a cup of coffee--this can take a while.
 You only need to do this once.

 ```
 # if you get an error, try running this again